-A discussion of Taylor expansions in (2+1)-flavor QCD for the pressure, net baryon-number and the variance of the distribution on net-baryon number fluctuations is given in \cite{Bollweg:2022rps}, \citeTalk{Karsch_talk}.
-The authors obtain series expansions from an eighth order expansion of the pressure, Eq.~(\ref{eq:pressure_expansion}), which is re-summed by a $[2,2]$ and $[4,4]$ diagonal Pad\'e.
+A discussion of Taylor expansions in (2+1)-flavor QCD for the pressure, net baryon number and the variance of the distribution on net-baryon number fluctuations is given in \cite{Bollweg:2022rps}, \citeTalk{Karsch_talk}.
+The authors obtain series expansions from an eighth-order expansion of the pressure, Eq.~(\ref{eq:pressure_expansion}), which is re-summed by a $[2,2]$ and $[4,4]$ diagonal Pad\'e.
 The poles of those Pad\'es correspond to the Mercer-Roberts estimator \cite{Mercer:1990} of the radius of convergence.
 The poles are indeed located in the complex $\hat\mu_B$ plane as shown in Fig.~\ref{fig:poles_pade} (left) and show an apparent approach to the real $\mu_B$ axis with decreasing temperature.

-Corresponding results for a re-organized expansion with zero net-strangeness ($n_S=0$) are also discussed.
+Corresponding results for a re-organized expansion with zero net strangeness ($n_S=0$) are also discussed.

 Due to the limited number of Taylor coefficients one has at hand for the series about $\mu_B=0$, one needs strategies to compute the Lee-Yang zeros from multi-point Pad\'e approximants obtained from simulations at imaginary $\hat\mu_B$ \cite{Dimopoulos:2021vrk, Schmidt:2022ogw}, \citeTalk{Schmidt_talk}.
 This may be achieved by combining continuation from imaginary chemical potential via Pad\'e approximants\cite{Lombardo:2005ks, Cea:2009ba} with Taylor expansion.
 Analytic continuation in combination with Taylor expansion was proposed in Refs.~\cite{Falcone:2010az,Laermann:2013lma}.
 For further interesting resummation schemes see \cite{Mondal:2021jxk}.
 The results are shown in Fig.~\ref{fig:poles_pade} (right).
-Also shown is the expected scaling behaviour of the Lee-Yang edge singularities associated with the Roberge-Weiss, the chiral and the QCD critical point.
+Also shown is the expected scaling behavior of the Lee-Yang edge singularities associated with the Roberge-Weiss, the chiral and the QCD critical point.
 Interestingly, at temperatures close to, but below the Roberge-Weiss transition temperature ($T\lesssim T_{RW}$) the poles follow the expected Roberge-Weiss scaling.
 At temperatures $T\lesssim$ 170 MeV, a qualitative change in the behavior of the singularities is found: they start to approach the real axis.
-If it can be established that the scaling behaviour follows the one expected for the QCD critical point, the location of the QCD critical point can be determined by a scaling analysis.
+If it can be established that the scaling behavior follows the one expected for the QCD critical point, the location of the QCD critical point can be determined by a scaling analysis.

 This method has been successfully applied in the Gross-Neveu model \cite{Basar:2021hdf}, see also \cite{Mukherjee:2021tyg} for further investigations in low energy EFTs with and without fluctuations see \cite{Connelly:2020gwa, Mukherjee:2021tyg, Rennecke:2022ohx, Johnson:2022cqv, Ihssen:2022xjv}.
 In particular, the scaling behavior of the location of the edge singularity has been established in \cite{Connelly:2020gwa, Rennecke:2022ohx, Johnson:2022cqv}